gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 1. Ensure you are signed in to your GitHub account on your internet browser
 2. In VS Code, open the **Command Palette** by typing (CTRL+SHIFT+P)
-2. Type the following ` > GitHub: Sign In` and press Enter
+2. Type the following "> GitHub: Sign In" and press Enter
 3. Select **Allow**
 4. Your browser will open with a page asking you to Authorize GitHub for VS Code
 5. Select **Authorize Visual-Studio-Code**